cda-tum/mqt-qmap/docs/source/library/Subarchitectures.rst

 Optimal Subarchitectures
 ========================

-To compute (near-)optimal subarchitectures of quantum computing architectures with restricted connectivity as described in :cite:labelpar:`pehamOptimalSubarchitectures` the :code:`SubarchitectureOrder` class is provided.
+To compute (near-)optimal subarchitectures of quantum computing architectures with restricted connectivity as described in :cite:labelpar:`peham2022OptimalSubarchitectures` the :code:`SubarchitectureOrder` class is provided.
 This class has functionality to compute the quasi-order that allows for fast computation of optimal subarchitectures.

 Note that the initial construction of the ordering might take a while for larger architectures.